ece382n-sec/ece382n-sec.github.io/index.md

 ## Course Requirements
 The expectations for all students in this course are as follows:

-**Read:** Students will complete a (light) pre-lecture reading and a mini quiz **before each lecture**.
+**Read:** Before each lecture, students will complete a (light) pre-lecture reading and a mini quiz.
-At the end of each week, students will complete an additional in-depth post-lecture reading and submit a conference-style paper review **before the next lecture**.
+After each lecture, students will complete an additional in-depth post-lecture reading and submit a conference-style paper review before the first lecture in the subsequent instructing week.
 The reading list and details about paper review can be found [here](/schedule).

-*Policy: Students can skip a week-worth of reading assignments (i.e., two pre-lecture readings and one post-lecture reading) without grade penalty.*
+*Policy: Students can skip a week-worth of reading assignments (i.e., two pre-lecture quizzes and two post-lecture reviews) without grade penalty.*

 **Participate:** Students will attend every class and actively participate in class discussions.
 Questions are *always* welcomed during and after the lecture.